dreamcatcher-tech/network/Inbox/2023-09-30 2310 can we make the whole ui be gpt powered.md

 Prompt gives you search ability too, like all the packets that mention "rain".

 AI can generate little loop tools - when you begin a loop, it starts to detect what you are doing to each and every item in the list.
 First you scope the list, then you start to operate on each one.
 You might refine the scope more as you go along.
 For the next items in the list, the AI is always guessing what it thinks you are doing, and so eventually you get to the stage of rapidly just okaying things.
 This is in teach mode.

+It should be able to detect a bunch of preferences, and distill them in a single place, like a set of rules.  "from now on, always address me as sir" - this should make an entry in the preferences file and be persistent across all prompts.
+We can start with  just superloading the prompt, and move to embeddings.